ashNotKetchup/ashnotketchup.github.io/src/content/research/call for participants 1/index.md

 - If you want to rant at me via email, send me your music, or just ask questions – you can!
 I'm at `a.l.noel-hirst[at]qmul[dot]ac[dot]uk` and I'd love to hear from you.

 - We are also recruiting for a small number of one-off interviews about samples.
-We have **funding** to compensate people around £60 per interview.
+We have **funding** to compensate people for interviews at around £40-£60 per hour [^1].
 Email me for more info.

+[^1]: Subject to number of participants
 ### 2: Keep an Eye out

 Future work (pending the results and funding from pilot), will include workshops and open source software for sampling devices which leverage explainable AI.